Perceptogram: Reconstructing Visual Percepts and Presumptive Electrode Preference from EEG: Methods

 \subsubsection{Latent Space}

 While Fig. \ref{fig:overview} illustrates the pipeline using the CLIP latent space, we also use other latent spaces which emphasize different visual features in their reconstructions.
 With CLIP latents, the reconstructions preserve high-level semantic categories of the images.
 Latents from VDVAE, PCA or ICA might emphasize other lower-level visual features.
-While ICA reconstructions emphasize color saturation and contrast, PCA reconstructions capture overall brightness well.